 The Thames River spans over 300 kilometres, with many different difficulty levels, from rough rapids for experienced paddlers, to calmer waters enjoyable for the entire family.
 Recently Kevin Callan (also known as The Happy Camper), canoed across the entire Thames over an 8-day period, and documented it over on his YouTube channel.
 If canoeing or kayaking down the Thames River has piqued your curiosity, the Thames River Paddling Routes Project is a great resource for planning that trip.
 Don’t forget to also read our article on paddling the Thames River.

 While the Thames River is quite long, a notable section is the Fanshawe Conservation Area.
 This beautiful section is usually very active with many canoers and kayakers paddling to the area.
-One of the reasons is because the affordable canoe and kayak rentals.

 The Pittock Conservation Area in Woodstock is an excellent place to go kayaking or canoeing – especially since their new addition of ‘paddle in’ campsites.
 Kevin Callan recently journeyed through the waterways and made a YouTube video document it.
 Pittock is also known for their trails, and various other great amenities like an off-leash dog park and a pavilion.
 If you forget your kayak or canoe at home, there are a limited amount of rental options available!

 Springwater Conservation Area is a hidden gem, mainly because the large pond is nestled away in a 600 acre forest in the heart of Carolinian Canada.
 A great family destination as you can camp, go hiking, bird watching, and kayak/canoe all in one day!
 If you want to travel light, you can keep your kayak, canoe, or SUP at home and rent one from nearby Otter Be Here.